Iximiel/plumed-school-benchmark/NAVIGATION.md

 A[benchmark manpage]
 B[A benchmark tutorial]
 C["A benchmark tutorial (notebook)"]
-D["Using perf"]
+D["Flamegraph with perf from plumed benchmark"]

 B <==> C
-click A "README.md" "A manpage for plumed benchmark" click B "Tutorial.md" "A tutorial on the coordination" click C "Tutorial.ipynb" "The notebook with the scripts relative to the tutorial on the coordination" click D "Perf.md" "A simple tutorial for using perf"
+click A "README.md" "A manpage for plumed benchmark" click B "Tutorial.md" "A tutorial on the coordination" click C "Tutorial.ipynb" "The notebook with the scripts relative to the tutorial on the coordination" click D "Perf.md" "A simple tutorial creating a flame graph using perf"
 ```